slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 By default, if `enableHostAdapter` is set to true, this chart will attempt to mount an NFS volume into the OnDemand container using the `nfs_path` value.

-If DFS is working, and everything else is set up correctly, then you should be able to launch a remote desktop through the OnDemand portal.
+Finally, if the DFS is working and everything else is set up correctly, then you should be able to launch a remote desktop through the OnDemand portal.

 ## Installation